 Pilates gives us a better posture and body awareness during our practice.
 So, try to apply what we learn about keeping a good posture and engaging your core to the rest of your day.
 When you walk, stand or sit, try to relax your shoulders, and keep pulling the shoulder blades down and away from your ears.

-It’s so helpful to have a Pilates routine, a) because it will help you be more consistent, b) because you will get better result and will progress better.
-Sure, you can just do a random 5 minute Pilates workout on Youtube, but that probably isn’t your best option if you want to commit to your practice and see long lasting results you’re looking for.
+It’s so helpful to have a Pilates routine, a) because it will help you be more consistent, b) because you will see better result and progress faster.
+Sure, you can just do a random 5 minute Pilates workout on Youtube, but that probably isn’t your best option if you want to see the results you want and get all the benefits of Pilates.

 That’s why I’ve included my 4+ week Pilates program in my guide as a free bonus for you.

-Once you download my guide below, you will know exactly what to do each week with my full body routines that take 20-30 minutes a day.
-You can do all the exercises at the comfort of your home without needing any equipment.
-And start a balanced, effective and mindful Pilates practice today.
+Once you download my guide, you will know exactly what to do each week with my full body routines that are only 20-30 minutes long.
+You can do all the exercises at the comfort of your home without any equipment.
+Commit to your wellbeing and start a mindful Pilates practice today.
+Your mind and body will be transformed.

-What questions, hesitations are fears do you have about doing Pilates?
-Just comment below or email me at "firstname.lastname@example.org" and I promise to reply to you asap! ?
+What questions or hesitations do you have about starting Pilates?
+Just comment below or send me a note at "email@example.com" and I'd be happy to chat.

 Sign up to receive my FREE daily Pilates routine e-book to start your mindful movement journey!